andremarcelonunes/Projeto-Shark-Attack/README.md

 ## Getting Started

 I started seeing the file and I could see that there were many problems on it.
-The first all, the duplicated line were about 67,5% of all lines.
-The names of collumns were hard to work, totally messed.
+First ofall, the duplicated line were about 67,5% of all lines.
+The names of collumns were hard to interprete easly, very confused.

 ## Cleanning was a hard hard work!

-### What I did to Cleanup
+### What I did to Cleanup?

-  * Delete empyt collumns and no useful information on DataFrame
+  * Delete empyt columns and no useful information on DataFrame
-  * Investigating collumn age, lacked and messed information on that
+  * Investigating column age, lacked and unclear information on that
   * Fixing age with a dictionary, too many conditions to deal on that
   * Creating a new collum called "new_age"
   * Creating a Function for mapping Age collum and assigned the right value to new_age
-  * Some cases were marked as "check" in new_age, after were deleted and new_age was converted to int64 type
+  * Some cases were marked as "check" in new_age, after analysing, they were deleted and new_age was converted to int64 type
-  * Regognizing species on DataFrame, based on print, was created an excel file to fix
+  * Regognizing species on DataFrame, based on print, it was created an excel file to fix it
-  * Based on excel file of scpecies, was created a new DataFrame
+  * Based on excel file of scpecies, It was created a new DataFrame
   * Merging both to create a new one called "tb_sharkattack_new"

 ### Start point of analisys

-  Export the DataFrame to tb_sharkattack_new.csv.
-Is was sufficient to my job.
+  Exporting the DataFrame to tb_sharkattack_new.csv.
+Is was sufficient for my task.

 ## The Analysis

-During the process of identify age groups and others information regarding to it, many graphs were created, but I am going to focus on the main subject.
+During the process of identify age groups and others information regarding to it, many graphs were created, but I am going to focus on the main subject on next steps.

-### White shark attack like young, child, old people?
+### White shark attack  young, childrem  or  eldely  people?

-Just to clarify one important problem on this dataset  is that many attacks don´t have the species identified, that means 64%.
+Just to clarify one important problem on this dataset, Many attacks on humans the  species are not identified, this number is about  64% of dataset.
-Let´s see those identifed on table bellow:
+Let´s see all shark attacks on table bellow:

 ```
 white	  13.440048